Auledas/auledas.github.io/_posts/2020-09-11-ubuntusetup.md

-# ROS setup
+# Ubuntu installation

-In this post I will explain how to set up a computer to work with the Robot Operating System (ROS).
+In this post I will explain how to install Ubuntu in your computer to work with the Robot Operating System (ROS).
 Here's the table of contents:

 1. TOC
 {:toc}